RandomSearch18/a-level-project/docs/readme.md

 #### Drawing the route on a map

-My stakeholder interviews, especially with Andrew, have shown that having the route displayed on a map is the most valuable way to present the information.
+My stakeholder interviews, especially with Andrew, have shown that having the route displayed on a map is often the most valuable way to present the information.
 This will be done with the Leaflet.js library, by displaying an interactive base map that uses the OpenStreetMap Foundation (OSMF) raster tile server (<https://tile.openstreetmap.org/>).
 The route will then be overlaid with a coloured highlight along the paths that make up the route.